lclarkmichalek/site/content/post/monitoring-queue.md

 Beautiful.
 No errors!
 Let's take a look at our duration metrics next.

-With duration, we have no choice but to show a statistic, as a time series of a histogram is not particularly possible when we only have two dimensions.
+With duration, we have no choice but to show a statistic, as a time series of a histogram is not particularly readable when we only have two dimensions.
 An easy to calculate statistic is the mean time the publish operation takes.

 ```rule